caiogondim/superstylin/README.md

 # Superstylin

-| Enta in de dance, plug it in and we begin.
+> Enta in de dance, plug it in and we begin.

+Superstylin is a drop-in CSS library that serves as a better CSS default for your HTML.

 [Homepage](https://superstylin.caiogondim.com)